 - Object Number:

-- brass (copper, zinc alloy), copper (alloy), leather, not recorded, wax, wood (unidentified)
+- brass (copper, zinc alloy), copper (alloy), leather, not recorded, wax and wood (unidentified)

 - furnishing and equipment